Academy of Fine Arts, Helsinki

 The Academy of Fine Arts (Kuvataideakatemia; Bildkonstakademin) in Helsinki, Finland is part of the University of the Arts Helsinki and provides the highest university-level theoretical and practical training in the country in fine arts.

 Academy

 The Academy was founded in 1848 by a private foundation called The Art Society of Finland (or Finnish Art Society, or Finnish Art Association) (fi: Suomen Taideyhdistys).
 At that time the academy was called a Drawing School.

 In 1939 it became The Finnish Art Academy School (fi: Suomen Taideakatemian koulu).

 In 1985 it became The Academy of Fine Arts.
 In the beginning of 1993 the status of the Academy was raised to university level.
-3.5 years of full-time study leads to the degree of Bachelor of Fine Arts, and the Master's degree takes two years longer to complete.
+3.5 years of full-time study leads to the degree of Bachelor of Fine Arts, and completing the Master's degree takes two further years.

 In the academic year 2012-2013 the number of students was about 280.

-The Academy of Fine Arts can be found at Elimäenkatu 25 A in the neighbourhood of Vallila, northeast of Helsinki center.
+The Academy of Fine Arts is located at Sörnäisten rantatie 19 in the neighbourhood of Sörnäinen.